nocproject/noc/share/doc/en/ag/install_source.rst

 ^^^^^
 `fping <http://fping.sourceforge.net/>`_ is a tool to perform parralel ICMP host checking. fping is used by Fault Management module to check Managed Objects availability.
 Install fping according to your operation system's requirements.

+rsync
+^^^^^
+`rsync <http://samba.anu.edu.au/rsync/>`_ is an incremental file transfer tool widely used in DNS provisioning module.
+Install rsync fping according to your operation system's requirements.

 Getting NOC
 ===========